AnnaWijetunga/book-selector-CLI/README.md

 # BookSelector

+Welcome, glad you found BookSelector!

-Welcome!
-So many books are available for consumption these days, it's hard to know what to read to your children.
+So many books are available for consumption these days, it's hard to know which books to read to your children.

 Running this gem will enable you to enter an application where you can select from a list of classic children's books to find out more information (summary, author, link to more).

-Enjoy and happy reading!
+I hope you enjoy and happy reading!

 ## Video Walkthrough